 You also have to strengthen the bonds between the individuals on your team.
-To do this, you can organize team building activities and exercises.
-Organizing team building activities is a worthwhile investment as it can result in enhanced business skills such as collaboration, communication, and creative problem-solving.
+To do this, you can organize team-building activities and exercises.
+Organizing team-building activities is a worthwhile investment as it can result in enhanced business skills such as collaboration, communication, and creative problem-solving.

 There is an array of activities and exercises to choose from, from sports tournaments to scavenger hunts to simply having lunch together.
-Whichever activity you do decide to organize, ensure you consider these following tips:
+Whichever activity you do decide to organize, ensure you consider the following tips:

 - Set a goal and explain to your team what it is and how it relates to the activity they are about to partake in.

 - Schedule the activity during work hours, because it’s something that will benefit the company at the end of the day.

 - Consider the capabilities (physical, and psychological) of the participants and make sure you select an activity that accommodates everyone.